lambert-x/video-semisup/README.md

 # Learning from Temporal Gradient for Semi-supervised Action Recognition

-This repository will includes the official pytorch implementation of the paper: [*Learning from Temporal Gradient for Semi-supervised Action Recognition*](https://arxiv.org/abs/2111.13241), CVPR 2022.
+This repository will include the official pytorch implementation of the paper: [*Learning from Temporal Gradient for Semi-supervised Action Recognition*](https://arxiv.org/abs/2111.13241), CVPR 2022.

 ```